Psychological Services in Palm Beach

 Learn more about services offered at Ricci Psychology of the Palm Beaches

 Ricci Psychology offers Therapy & Treatment for the following conditions:

 Along with the conditions listed below, we also offer

-Collaborative & High Conflict Divorce Counseling, Second Opinions, Forensic Services, Home Visits, and Web/Skype Sessions
+Second Opinions, EMDR, Pet Therapy, Emotional Support Animal Evaluations, Forensic Services, Home Visits, and Web/Skype Sessions

 Eating disorders are serious mental illnesses characterized by unhealthy preoccupation with food, eating, and body weight or shape.
 Individuals with eating disorders may experience a fear of gaining weight, obsessive calorie counting, avoidance of certain foods, uncontrollable overeating, self-induced vomiting, and/or over-exercise.
 Whether these thoughts and behaviors occur every day or only occasionally, they are worth talking about with a therapist.
 If left untreated, eating disorders can cause a variety of physical, emotional, and interpersonal problems and can significantly interfere with daily life.

 Dr. Laura Ellick specializes in working with patients with eating disorders, trauma and medical illnesses, as well as depression and anxiety

 Anyone who has gone through a divorce can attest to the difficulty and sadness that surrounds the dissolution of a commitment that once was thought to be lifelong.
 Divorce can be a sad transition without being devastating and debilitating to the entire family.
 Talking to a therapist who is well versed in the complexities of marriage dissolution may alleviate many struggles that arise before, during, and after divorce.
 Couples who divorce are typically poor communicators in their marriage and, of course, this is only heightened during divorce.
 In therapy, couples can learn the value of moving forward in the most painless way possible, especially where children are involved.
 The conclusion of a marriage does not have to feel like the end of a family.